 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Thrombocytosis is defined as a platelet count above the upper limit of the normal range (450 x 109/L in adults).

 This article aims to outline diagnosis, investigation and management of patients with thrombocytosis and to highlight possible complications.
-Until recently there have been no guidelines on how to diagnose and manage thrombocytosis.
 It is important to distinguish between true haematological disease causing thrombocytosis and secondary or reactive thrombocytosis caused by an exaggerated physiological response to a primary problem.

 There are a number of haematological diseases causing thrombocytosis.
 Primary thrombocytosis is a chronic myeloproliferative disorder.
 However, there are other haematological diseases which can cause thrombocytosis, including other myeloproliferative neoplasms (MPNs), myelodysplastic syndromes (MDS) and overlap syndromes.
 MPNs such as primary thrombocytosis (essential thrombocythaemia), polycythaemia vera and myelofibrosis are Philadelphia-negative clonal disorders of the bone marrow.